lsst-dm/dmtn-056/design.rst

 SQL Representation
 ------------------

-A Registry provides an interface for querying the :ref:`CommonSchema`, and hence has no representation within that schema.
+A Registry provides an interface for querying the :ref:`Registry Schema <Registry>`, and hence has no representation within that schema.

 .. _Datastore: